bpaquet/node-logstash/Readme.markdown

 * ``level``: ``level`` field.
 Default value: ``6``.
 Can reference log line properties (see above).
 * ``version``: ``version`` field.
 Default value: ``1.0``.

-Filters
+File
+---

+This plugin is used to write data into files.
+There are two modes: JSON Filters
 ===